-One of the major benefits of swimming for fitness is that it’s low impact on your body.
-Unlike running or other land-based physical activity, swimming doesn’t put as much wear and tear on your joints and muscles.
+Swimming is a great, low impact option for fitness.
+Unlike running or other land-based physical activities, swimming doesn’t put as much wear and tear on your joints and muscles.

-Even though swimming may not cause the same aches and pains of these other sports, it’s still important that you give yourself an opportunity to recover after intense training or swimming competitions.
+While swimming may not cause the same aches and pains as other sports, it’s still important to give yourself an opportunity to recover after intense training or swimming competitions.

 The Science Behind Recovery

 During strenuous exercise such as resistance training or aerobic threshold intervals, muscle tissue develops micro-tears in response to stress.
 Immediately following exercise, the recovery process begins via acute inflammation.
 Read more about this science here.

 Glycogen is stored in muscles and is converted into energy when you work out.
 Carbohydrates are the body’s main source of glycogen, and the liver mediates the conversion of glycogen into glucose for quick energy consumption during exercise.

 Besides fueling muscles during exercise, glycogen is also important for recovery, and inadequate glycogen stores can hinder the body’s ability to restore (and build) muscle.

 “Anyone can work hard.
 The best have the discipline to recover.” – Lauren Fleshman

 1. Post-Workout Snack

 Within 30 minutes of moderate-to-vigorous exercise, consume a 200-300 calorie snack that has a carbohydrate to protein ratio of 4:1 or 3:1.
 This ratio is best for stimulating muscle growth, providing protein for muscle synthesis and carbohydrates for glycogen replenishment.
 Read more about this here.